GoogleCloudPlatform/sap-deployment-automation/ansible/roles/sap-hana-scaleout-standby/README.md

 Dependencies
 ------------

-This is role is invoked in the `HANA-Scaleout-Standby` stack playbook.yml.
+This role is invoked in the `HANA-Scaleout-Standby` stack playbook.yml.

 Example Playbook
 ----------------